FTB 2288 Pre-Intercept Notice Instructions

 Effective and Cooperative Communication

-It is critical that the FTB Intercept Program liaisons listed on FTB 2280 PC effectively communicate with our staff on account information, resolution of issues, and ensuring customer needs are met.
-Failure to cooperate in effective communication and account resolution may result in a suspension of intercepts for your agency.
+It is critical that FTB Intercept Program liaisons listed on FTB 2280 PC effectively communicate with debtors and FTB staff on account information, resolution of issues, and ensuring customer needs are met.
+FTB requires agencies to respond to their debtors within 48 hours when contacted by FTB staff to ensure issues are resolved and customer needs are met.
+Failure to cooperate in effective communication and account resolution may result in a suspension of intercepts for the participating agency.

 ¹ Wightman v.
 Franchise Tax Board, 249 Cal.
 Rptr.
 207, 202 Cal App.
 3d.
 966